openeuropa/oe_translation/modules/oe_translation_block_field/README.md

 # OpenEuropa Translation Block Field

-The module provides integration with the Block Field module to ensure that the referenced blocks titles can be translated.
+The module provides integration with the Block Field module.

-I provides a tmgmt field processor for block fields.
+It provides a TMGMT field processor for block fields.